-Working on a construction site is one of the most hazardous occupations in the United States today.
-Severe construction site accidents often result in serious bodily harm, long-term disability and in some cases death.
-If you have been injured on a construction site, a construction accident lawyer in Los Angeles can help.
+Working on a construction site is one of the most hazardous occupations in California.
+Los Angeles construction accidents often result in serious bodily harm, long-term disability and in some cases death.
+If you have been injured, a construction accident lawyer at Greenberg and Ruby can help.

 Employers, general contractors and subcontractors are legally responsible for implementing safety measures, for warning those present of hazards on the site, and for hiring properly trained workers who are capable of using all equipment safely.

 Personal injury claims can be difficult due to labor laws limiting claims against employers.
 In the state of California most cases must be filed through the California Workers' Compensation Act, however if a third party such as an architect, contractor, property owner or equipment manufacturer can be proven at fault then the injured construction workers may be able to file a third party liability lawsuit.

 If you think your personal injury claim is due to a third-party at fault, contact a Los Angeles construction accident attorney to have your situation evaluated and your questions answered.

 Construction Site Injury Statistics

 - In the US, approx. 1500 construction workers are involved in fatal construction site injuries annually.

 - California has the third highest incidence of construction site injuries.